divyannarwani/ECOM_marketplace/Readme.md

 STEPS TO RUN THIS WEBSITE

-Step 1 : Open this folder structure in your IDE like VS CODE.
+Step 1 : Open this folder structure in your IDE like VS CODE.</br>
-Step 2 : Create new terminal and open the path of the project. step 3 : run the following command one by one,
+Step 2 : Create new terminal and open the path of the project.</br>
+step 3 : run the following command one by one,

 > cd ecom </br>